Basics

 When you search in broot in a very big directory on a slow disk, broot doesn't always look at all files.
 It stops when it found enough matches and then rates those matches.

 If you think there might be a better match, hidden deeper, you may require a total search, which is a search which look at all files.
-This is done using the :total_search verb, which may be triggered with the CtrlS key combination (you may redefine it, see configuration).
+This is done using the :search_again verb, which may be triggered with the CtrlS key combination (you may redefine it, see configuration).

 As for other searches, it's interrupted as soon as you type anything.